samth3goat/esp32-yolo-tracking-turret/README.md

 # ESP32 YOLO Object Tracking Turret

-A computer vision tracking turret that detects and follows a custom target object using a YOLO model running on a PC, while an ESP32 controls the pan/tilt servo system.
+A real-time computer vision tracking system that uses a custom-trained YOLO11 model to detect and track a target object while controlling a two-axis pan/tilt turret through an ESP32 microcontroller.

-This project combines embedded systems, computer vision, serial communication, and control systems into a real-time autonomous tracking platform.
+The system combines machine learning, computer vision, embedded systems, serial communication, and closed-loop control to autonomously maintain target lock using a webcam and servo-actuated turret platform.
 ---

 ## Project Overview